 If episodes of stress are infrequent, there shouldn’t be any lasting consequences; however, if you find yourself under emotional stress on a regular basis, this process will keep happening, placing a lot of pressure on your sympathetic nervous system and affecting your immune function, digestive health and more.

-So what does this all have to do with stress?
-Well, one study concluded that stress was a “significant contributor to AD disease course through its direct and indirect effects on immune response, cutaneous neuropeptide expression and skin barrier function.”
-In other words, stress affects eczema due to its impact on other parts of the body.
+So, what does this all have to do with eczema?
+Well, one study concluded that stress was a “significant contributor to AD disease course through its direct and indirect effects on immune response, cutaneous neuropeptide expression and skin barrier function.”2 In other words, stress affects eczema due to its impact on other parts of the body.

 You also have to consider the affect that cortisol can have.
 This stress hormone has a lot to answer for – under normal circumstances, it can be very useful, helping to regulate your metabolism and reduce inflammation.
 However, when chronic stress occurs, over time your immune system will become more insensitive to cortisol’s effect on inflammation, not to mention cortisol can also work to supress your immune function.

-The result of all this stress is that you are left with a fatigued immune system that’s unable to fight off invasive pathogens and keeps releasing inflammatory chemicals to upset your skin.
+The result of all this stress is that you are left with a fatigued immune system that’s unable to fight off invasive pathogens and keeps releasing inflammatory chemicals that may upset your skin.

 Gut health is something that I often mention in relation to skin conditions like acne, however, it’s also applicable to eczema too!
 It’s estimated that over 70% of our immune cells are located in our gut, so what happens in this area of the body can be surprisingly relevant for your skin.

 As I remarked earlier, when you experience stress, it’s not unusual to also experience a bout of constipation or diarrhoea.
 This is because your sympathetic nervous system does not prioritise breaking down your food, so it will either attempt to evacuate your bowels or cause you to retain waste products.